 An attachment order takes money from the benefits, wages or salary of the person who owes money and pays it directly to the person who is owed the money.

 You can apply for an attachment order whether the other person agrees or not.
 An attachment order where the other person agrees to it is called an agreed attachment order.

 An attachment order only applies to a final debt.
 You can’t add an attachment order on top of current rent, nor can you use it as an order to end a tenancy.

 You can’t arrange an attachment order if the person who owes the money is self-employed, or if a company or other organisation owes the money.
 In those situations, you’ll need to use a different type of enforcement order.

 Applying for an agreed attachment order

-Asking for an agreed attachment order is part of making an application to the Tenancy Tribunal.
+Landlords and tenants can ask for an agreed attachment order in mediation or at a Tenancy Tribunal hearing, as part of dealing with other issues.
 There’s no extra application form to complete, and you don’t have to go to another hearing to get the attachment order.

 - contact information and date of birth of the person who owes the money

 - contact details for the employer of the person who owes money, or their benefit number

 - the bank account details of the person who is owed the money.